A better thermal insulation

-R – value is the most common measure of the insulating qualities maintained rgraphby an insulation material; it is a measure of thermal resistance.
-The greater the R – value, the more effective are the insulation material’s insulating qualities.
-It is, however, important to note that a manufacturer’s R – value applies only to properly installed insulation, with improperly installed insulation systems being far less effective.
-Conventional fiberglass batt and blown-in insulation systems may actually perform at a much lower level than indicated by their R – value, depending on how well they have been installed.
+R-Value is a measure of how well a two-dimensional barrier, such as a layer of insulation, resists the conductive flow of heat, in short the measure of thermal resistance.
+The greater the R-Value, the more effective the insulation’s insulating qualities.
+Important to note, however, a manufacturer’s R-Value applies only to properly applied insulation.
+Improperly applied product greatly affects its efficacy.
+Conventional fibreglass batt and blown-in insulation systems may actually perform at a much lower level than indicated by its R-Value label depending on how well they’ve been installed.

-Spray foam insulation, installed by a certified FoamWorks professional, will maintain it’s stated R – value for the life of the
+Spray foam insulation, installed by a certified Foamworks professional, will maintain it’s stated R-Value for the life of the building – guaranteed!